fatalwithin/adjust-test/README.md

 ### Possible improvements

  - 2 git branches at least - main/develop - currently only 1 main branch
- - proper and working Ansible roles, Linux distro-agnostic
+ - proper and working Ansible roles, to make code cleaner and make the solution Linux distro-agnostic
   - separate namespaces for dev/prod env in k8s
-  - set limits and requests for prod
+  - set limits and requests for pods in Kubernetes (actual for prod environment)
-  - set QoS class: Guaranteed for prod
+  - set QoS class: Guaranteed for pods in Kubernetes (actual for prod environment)

-  - canary/a-b testing deployment strategies instead of default rollout stategy
+  - canary/a-b testing deployment strategies instead of default rollout one-by-one pod replacing stategy
-  - better templating/maybe with Helm charts
+  - better templating/maybe with packaging the app into Helm charts
-  - proper automatic build/deploy
+  - proper automatic (really automatic by one button hit) build/deploy
-  - vaulted credentials if needed (currently only anonymous access everywhere)
+  - vaulted credentials and other sensitive data if needed (currently only anonymous access everywhere for dev and test purposes)
   - external highly available docker registry
-  - external hightly available persistent data storage (S3, DB etc)
+  - external hightly available persistent data storage (S3, DB etc) if needed (currently no need for persistent data)